hariFED/vybeloop-bot/README.md

 No setup needed.
 Just tap the link and start exploring token, wallet, and program analytics instantly!

+> 🟡 **Notice:**
+> VybeLoop is currently hosted on [Render](https://render.com), which may cause a short delay in responses (cold starts).
+> If you experience slow replies, please be patient.
+> For a faster and more responsive experience, consider setting up the bot locally by following the instructions below.

 ## 🚀 What is VybeLoop?

 VybeLoop is a **Telegram bot** that delivers **real-time, personalized on-chain analytics**.